-The European Market Infrastructure Regulation (EMIR), as assimilated into UK law following Brexit, sets out the regulatory framework regarding over-the-counter (OTC) derivatives trading in the UK.
-In relation to OTC derivatives trades by UK funds, EMIR imposes various requirements, including:
+The UK EMIR regime (derived from the EU European Market Infrastructure Regulation) sets out the regulatory framework regarding over-the-counter (OTC) derivatives trading in the United Kingdom.
+In relation to OTC derivatives trades by UK funds, UK EMIR imposes various requirements, including:

-- the obligation to centrally clear standardised OTC derivative contracts; - risk mitigation for trades that are not subject to clearing obligations, including requirements relating to variation margin, trade confirmation and reconciliation; and - the obligation to report all derivative transactions to a trade repository.
+- The obligation to centrally clear standardised OTC derivative contracts. - Risk mitigation in regards to trades which are not subject to clearing obligations, including requirements relating to variation margin, trade confirmation and reconciliation. - The obligation to report all derivative transactions to a trade repository.

-An authorised fund manager (essentially, retail fund manager) is also subject to certain requirements with respect to the use of derivatives.
-For example, if an authorised fund manager has previously used derivatives only for efficient portfolio management (such as to manage liquidity risk) and then uses derivatives for investment purposes for the first time, it must notify the FCA.
-The relevant prescribed investment limits on an authorised fund may also impact on the authorised fund manager's ability to use derivatives.
+Managers of authorised funds (eg, UK UCITS) may also need to comply with certain requirements with respect to the use of derivatives.
+For example, if a UK UCITS manager has previously used derivatives only for efficient portfolio management (such as to manage liquidity risk) and subsequently uses derivatives for investment purposes for the first time (to the extent that the fund's prospectus permits such use), it must notify the FCA.
+The relevant prescribed investment limits on, for example, a UK UCITS may also impact on the fund manager's ability to use derivatives.